 Candles don’t just smell nice, they provide a beautiful backdrop of illumination for holiday gatherings.
 To make your own all-natural olive oil candles, put a #2 wick into the bottom of a short, wide mason jar — wicks are available in most craft stores or online — then add a few drops of essential oil.
 Try a holiday combination such as orange and clove, or peppermint.
 Top it off with olive oil, and you’ll have a clean-burning, long-lasting, natural candle.

 Baking soda is a highly effective deodorizer by itself, and adding essential oils to it turns this inexpensive household product into a wonderful home fragrance option.
 Fill a jar or container with baking soda and add up to 20 drops of natural essential oils such as lemon and cinnamon, or grapefruit and lavender.
 Top it with a piece of cheesecloth tied on with a pretty ribbon, or a shaker top that fits your container.

 Potpourri is widely available in stores, but it rarely smells as great as the homemade version.
 Thinly slice apples and oranges and bake 250 degrees Fahrenheit until dry.
 Allow the fruit slices to cool, then mix with cinnamon, anise, and clove.
 Fill a nice glass or porcelain bowl with the potpourri or set several small containers around your home.

 Get a Fresh Start With Air Tech of Central Florida

 An important part of removing bad odors involves having optimal indoor air quality.
-Air Tech of Central Florida offers services for air filtration, air conditioning and HVAC maintenance as well as dehumidifying services to improve the air and the health of those who breathe it.
-Call or contact us today to discuss what we can do for your home.
+Air Tech of Central Florida offers services for air filtration, air conditioning, and HVAC maintenance as well as dehumidifying services to improve the air and the health of those who breathe it.
+Contact Us today to discuss what we can do for your home.